-Jonathan took particular issue with the idea that water for moka pot coffee should be boiled first, then added to the brewer to shorten the brewer’s time on the burner.
+Jonathan took particular issue with the idea that you should use hot water rather than cold water for moka pot coffee; that is, that water for moka pot coffee should be boiled first then added to the brewer.
 On this, he had consulted with several Italian friends and their nonne (grandmothers).

-For me, though, the bigger revelation was that you don’t need to fill the grounds to the rim.
-Everybody says to do this—even Bialetti.
+For me, though, the bigger revelation was that you can half fill a moka pot and don’t need to fill the grounds to the rim.
+Everybody says to fill the grounds filter—even Bialetti.
 However, Jonathan pointed out that this makes it impossible to achieve a conventional coffee-to-water ratio.

 Admittedly, for most of my life I have found moka pot coffee to be a little too harsh and heavy, even for my tastes which lean toward strong coffee.
 I could never seem to get it right.